flybywiresim/docs/docs/start/exp.md

 ### How to report issues

-At this time please only report issues via our Discord thread: "ata-22-fms > Bugs and Issues".
+At this time please only report issues via our Discord channel "#ata-22-fms" in the thread "Bugs and Issues".

 !!! warning
     Please read the above Known Issues list and also use the search of  Discord to see if you issue has already been reported.